 Where all this leaves us, and ‘Beyond Thinking’, I am not entirely sure.
 But if I am honest, I don’t care that much for the work to be mithered one way or the other anyway.
 Despite all the rhetoric (mine included), I find the artistic metaphors used quite clumsy and obvious, and the ‘applied arts” set within the architecture itself quite dated – particularly in the rapidly shifting oeuvre that is today’s public art.
 Art by committee may not be what Newnham wanted, but given it convened an Art Strategy Group, to me anyway, it looks like that is maybe what it got.

-Cambridge was reportedly the last British university to grant female students equal rights, but given the lauded history of Newnham since, and the radical vision of Virginia Wolf that helped set it on its way, I feel so much more could have been attempted.
+Cambridge was reportedly the last British university to grant female students equal rights, but given the lauded history of Newnham since, and the radical vision of Virginia Wolf that helped set it on its way, I feel so much more could have been attempted artistically.
 Given even a snapshot of the great and the good of Newnham alumni, the iconic names alone speak for themselves in terms of their pure originality, genius and passion: Diane Abbott, Joan Bakewell, Clare Balding, Mary Beard, A.S Byatt, Margaret Drabble, Germaine Greer, Patricia Hodgson, Iris Murdoch, Sylvia Plath, Emma Thompson and Sandi Toksvig – to name but a few.

-Wall of Women is a new online project that features a stacked ‘wall’ of short videos of Newnham students, academics and alumnae talking about their life at the college and aspirations.
-To me this is the embodiment of the college and far more revealing.
+Wall of Women is a new online project that features its own stacked ‘wall’ of short videos of Newnham students, academics and alumnae talking about their life at the college and aspirations.
+To me this is the embodiment of the college and is far more revealing.
 A tad too understated perhaps, nor taking any risks curatorially no doubt, but their diverse voices reward our faith in the past and potential of such strong, outstanding women.